 In the absence of additional supply, this increased demand is expected to lead to higher prices.
 The Northern Territory has the potential to provide price-competitive gas, but is only linked to the eastern gas pipeline network at Mount Isa.

 Providing a connected national energy market with sufficient capacity to supply domestic and foreign markets, withstand supply shocks and market forces, and contribute to Australia’s broader environmental goals will support the resilience of the national economy.

-The initiative proposes to develop infrastructure to connect Northern Australian gas reserves to the eastern gas markets.
+This proposal is for developing infrastructure to connect Northern Australian gas reserves to the eastern gas markets.